upewpi/documents/bylaws.md

 ## Article I: Definitions

 1. A member will be considered an **Active Member** if they have attended at least 50% of general body meetings per semester when they have not been considered “away.”
 A member is considered “away” if he or she is participating in an off-campus MQP, IQP, Co-op, or Humanities Project.
+Additionally, non-away active members must help administer at least one community service event per semester, provided that two such events are held per semester.
 Regular members who have not attended at least one meeting shall not be considered active.
 2. A **Quorum** shall consist of one-half of the Active Members of the Chapter in any regular or special meeting.
 3. A **Vote** shall consist of votes in person or, at the discretion of the Executive Board, votes by proxy but such proxy votes shall not count towards quorum.